RedisAI/RedisAI/docs/configuring.md

 In general, passing configuration options is done by appending arguments after the `--loadmodule` argument in the command line, `loadmodule` configuration directive in a Redis config file, or the `MODULE LOAD` command.

-The module dynamic library `redisai.so` can be located in any path, provided that we specify the full path.
+The module dynamic library `redisai.so` can be located in any path, provided that we specify the full path or a path relative to where the `redis-server` command is issued.
 The additional arguments are options passed to the module.
 Currently the supported options are:

 - `BACKENDSPATH`: specify the default backends path used when loading a dynamic backend library.
 - `TORCH`: specify the location of the PyTorch backend library, and dynamically load it.
 The location can be given in two ways, absolute or relative to the `<BACKENDSPATH>`.
 Using this option replaces the need for loading the PyTorch backend on runtime.